bencvt/LibShapeDraw/README.md

 ## Using the LibShapeDraw API in your project

 Quick version: Add the jar to your project's classpath, instantiate `libshapedraw.LibShapeDraw` somewhere in your code, and go nuts.
+Use the `libshapedraw.animation.trident.Timeline` class for animations.

 For a gentler introduction, browse the demos: `src/test/java/mod_LSDDemo*.java`.